edamla/mediterraneanagency/_books/2021-09-01-companero-rosita.md

 she joined the guerrillas with the hope of showing a better future to underprivileged children, and extends all the way to Turkey...
-A road that you will read in one breath, woven with faith, love, resil- ience against torture, and the compassion of moth- erhood.
+A road that you will read in one breath, woven with faith, love, resilience against torture, and the compassion of motherhood.
 It is the tale of “Compañero Rosita,” who discovers herself and transforms from a caterpillar into a butterfly, soaring into a different world.
-“Compañero Rosita” is a documentary novel, gen- tly and clearly narrated.
-It instills patience without losing excitement, defies hardships without impris- oning tears.
+“Compañero Rosita” is a documentary novel, gently and clearly narrated.
+It instills patience without losing excitement, defies hardships without imprisoning tears.
 The determined and steadfast Rosa has something to tell everyone.
 Zeynep Zelan
 <!--more-->